 b.
 Advisors in Hearings/Northwestern College-Appointed Advisor Under U.S. Department of Education regulations applicable to Title IX, cross-examination is required during the hearing, but must be conducted by the parties' Advisors.
-The parties are not permitted to during the hearing, but must be conducted by the parties.
-Advisors.
 The parties are not permitted to directly cross-examine each other or any witnesses.
 If a party does not have an Advisor for a hearing, Northwestern College will appoint an Advisor for the limited purpose of conducting any cross-examination.